donkirkby/chess-kit/raw_rules/new_rules.md

 Shuffle each of the piles separately, then turn over one card from each of the first two piles.
-Using the ace through 8 to represent the squares a1 through h1, place the two bishops on the squares that match the two cards.
-Confirm that they are on opposite coloured squares.
-Now turn over one card at a time from the last pile, and use the identified pieces to fill in the empty squares from left to right.
+Using the ace through 8 to represent the squares a1 through h1, place the two white bishops on the squares that match the two cards.
+Confirm that they are on opposite-coloured squares.
+Now turn over one card at a time from the last pile, and use the identified white pieces to fill in the empty squares from left to right.
 Place a knight for an 8, a queen for a queen, and a rook or king for a 10.
 Place a rook for the first and third 10, and a king for the middle 10.
 Finally, place the pawns in their regular positions and place the black pieces to mirror the white pieces.

 As an example, imagine you turned over an ace and a 6 from the first two piles, then 8, 10, Q, 10, 8, 10 from the third pile.
 The starting position would look